Sprytile/SprytileDocs/docs/tutorial/tilesets.md

 Before starting to use Sprytile we'll discuss tilesets, which are an important concept for Sprytile.

-Tilesets are image files containing multiple tiles.
+Tilesets are image files containing multiple tile sprites.
 In old games, these were used to build 2D levels.
 In Sprytile, we use the same concept but to build in 3D.

 You can either create a tileset from scratch or use existing asset packs.
 Either way, you should be aware of some limitations with using images as textures in 3D.

-## Power of Two textures
+## Power of Two Texture Sizes

 When working with textures in 3D, it is recommended that textures should be in **Power of Two** sizes.